Adalina finished cleaning the kitchen and entered the living room, only to see her daughter in a sullen mood.

 She fell into a guard stance then transitioned to a parry stance before unleashing a flurry of slashes awkwardly against an invisible foe.
-She evaded and bobbed around, countering the invisible opponent; putting into practice what her father taught her.
+She evaded and bobbed around, countering the invisible opponent while putting into practice what her father had taught her.

 ‘Guard, slash, strike, thrust, evade, kick, thrust, kick, evade, backwards transition, parry’ the movements resounded in her head as she attempts to adapt each motion, trying to make it flow into the next.

-“May I refreshed myself first?”
+“May I refresh myself first?”
 She asked, putting down her practice sword.

 “Of course darling, pick one of your dresses for walking and head to the washroom.
-I’ve already had the maids draw a bath for you.”
+I’ve already had the servants draw a bath for you.”
 Her mother replied with a gentle smile.

-Her mother had been against her education in the art of swordplay, and wanted her to grow up into proper lady.
-Unfortunately, being surrounded by such respectful male figureheads, she had grown up to be more of a tomboy than what her mother expected.
-With her strong sense of justice and incessant begging, her mother relented, allowing her to learn swordsmanship from her father.
+Her mother had been against her education in the art of swordplay, and had wanted her to grow up to become a proper lady like all the other young girls.
+Being surrounded by such respectful male figureheads, she had grown up to be more of a tomboy than what her mother had expected.
+But with her strong sense of justice and incessant begging, her mother had relented, allowing her to learn swordsmanship from her father.